 Investing in transportation creates jobs and keeps our economy moving.
-Every $1 billion we spend on highways and road projects creates 47,000 jobs in our community.
+Every $1 billion we spend on highways and road projects creates 34,800 jobs per year in our community.
 As a member of the House Transportation and Infrastructure Committee, I strongly support investing in transportation to relieve congestion, improve safety and spur economic growth in our communities.
-To that end, I am pleased that Congress passed an 18 month transportation bill that will invest in our roads, bridges, transit, and freight infrastructure.
-But I am continuing to push for a long-term, multi-year reauthorization that meets the needs our industries and economy face.
+Businesses need to be able to trust in reliable access to markets and citizens need to be assured of their safety during daily travel.
+I am continuing to push for a long-term, multi-year reauthorization that meets the needs our industries and economy face.

 I am honored to have been selected by my colleagues to be the Ranking Member, the most senior Democratic member, of the Aviation Subcommittee.
 The work of the Subcommittee is critical to jobs and the economy in Washington state and the Second District.
 The Pacific Northwest is the aerospace capital of the world, and I will work hard to make sure the United States invests in our aviation future.
-Aviation means jobs in Northwest Washington.
-Anything I can do to support the growth and safety of air travel will bring good jobs to our communities.
+Aviation manufacturing is a powerful economic engine, and it means jobs in Northwest Washington.
+I will continue to support the growth and safety of our country’s aviation industry.

-- Championed funding increases for Washington state’s ferry program in the recent transportation reauthorization through legislation that would foster investment in ferries, and letters of support of ferry funding to the Chairman and Ranking Member of the Committee on Transportation and Infrastructure.
+- Championed funding increases for Washington state’s ferry program in the recent transportation reauthorization through legislation that would foster investment in ferries, and sent letters of support for ferry funding to the Chairman and Ranking Member of the Committee on Transportation and Infrastructure.

 - Fought hard to pass a bill to strengthen our pipeline safety regulations after a deadly pipeline explosion occurred in Bellingham in 2002, and passed updates to strengthen the 2006 bill in 2006 and 2011.